anz-bank/pkg/log/examples.md

 ### Logging in different formats

-There is the JSON format, you can set it by adding `WithConfig(log.JSONFormatter{})`.
+You can specify JSON output by adding `WithConfig(NewJSONFormat())`.
 It will log in the following format:
 ```js
 {
 	"fields": {